Home Majors Metallurgical Engineering

-Metallurgical Engineering Degree
+Metallurgical Engineering

 Students study the extraction, processing, and properties of metals and alloys used in construction, manufacturing, aerospace, and electronics.
 Graduates typically pursue careers in mining companies, steel manufacturers, aerospace firms, and materials testing laboratories.
 This specialized field offers strong salaries due to the ongoing importance of metals in infrastructure and advanced manufacturing.

-What Metallurgical Engineering Graduates Do
+What Metallurgical Engineering graduates do

 Your degree in metallurgical engineering puts you at the core of creating and improving the physical world.
 Initially, you’ll likely work as a materials engineer, spending your days in a lab or on a factory floor.
 You might be testing the fatigue life of a new titanium alloy for a medical implant, analyzing a corroded pipeline to determine the cause of failure, or developing a more efficient steel production process.
 This hands-on work is the foundation of your career.